francescoolivo/minimal-mistakes/_posts/2023-01-23-rapm-euroleague.md

 | Adam Hanga       | 153       | 0.63       | 3024.32 | 5722     | 19.77      | 235    | -0.29     | 1.43      | 1.14     |
 | Moustapha Fall   | 68        | 0.51       | 1531.95 | 2728     | 22.53      | 185    | 0.76      | 1.13      | 1.9      |
 | Elijah Bryant    | 97        | 0.57       | 2012.8  | 3768     | 20.75      | 137    | -0.16     | 1.13      | 0.97     |

+These results are more coherent with what we would expect, since all of these players are know for their defensive impact and effort.

+You can find the full results [here](/assets/csvs/euroleague_rapm.csv).

 ## Conclusions